 Choosing the best event management tool is an important first step for any event planning team.
 Every platform has its own special abilities, as well as its own uses throughout the event process.
 While some offer very efficient check-in & entry processes, others provide more complete support for hybrid events, deeper data, larger programs, etc. Since events come in all shapes and sizes, event teams need to determine exactly what their event requires prior to selecting an event platform.

 Both Dryfta and Cvent have been very successful in helping event professionals create great events.
 When comparing the two, the most successful event teams will carefully consider which of the features are important to them, such as check-in process flow, mobile accessibility, analytics, and support.
-When an event team selects an event management tool that meets the needs of their event and guests, the guests will have an easier time navigating the event, and the event will run smoothly from beginning to end.Â
+When an event team selects an event management tool that meets the needs of their event and guests, guests will have an easier time navigating the event, and the event will run smoothly from start to finish.Â